freeCodeCamp/freeCodeCamp/docs/devops.md

 The build pipeline goes on to trigger a corresponding release pipeline if it completes a successful run.
 The release pipelines are responsible for collecting the build artifacts, moving them to the servers, and going live.

-The status of builds and releases are [available here](#build-test-and-deployment-status).
+The statuses of builds and releases are [available here](#build-test-and-deployment-status).

 ## Trigger a Build, Test, and Deploy